HackYourFutureBelgium/NodeJS_course/course_3/PITCHME.md

 0. Clean code
 1. Deployment
-2. How to save a password, login and tokens
+2. How to save a password and login?
 3. Other small stuff
+---
+## Clean code tips
+- Indentation!
+- Be consistent in naming things and use conventions
+- Use small, one purpose functions (max 20/25 lines)
+- Name functions to what they do
+- Keep your classes small (max 300/400 lines)
+- Write code in a way that it's explains itself
 ---
 How to deploy a website?
 ---